Project Website

 Experimentally, RSR-core delivers substantial performance improvements over baseline Hugging Face PyTorch multiplication.
 The results show up to 62× speedup on CPU and up to 1.9× faster token generation on CUDA for popular ternary LLMs, demonstrating that low-bit acceleration can translate into meaningful end-to-end gains when paired with a systems-oriented implementation.

-More broadly, this work advances the project’s goal of making efficient on-device inference practical by turning a theoretically grounded algorithm into a deployable engine.
+More broadly, this work advances the project’s goal of making efficient LLM inference practical by turning a theoretically grounded algorithm into a deployable engine.
 In doing so, it strengthens the systems foundation for low-bit LLM inference on both commodity CPUs and modern GPUs.

 Citation: Mohsen Dehghankar and Abolfazl Asudeh.
 2026.
 RSR-core: A High-Performance Engine for Low-Bit Matrix-Vector Multiplication.
 CoRR abs/2603.27462.